alm-tools/alm/docs/features/lint.md

 ## tslint.json

+We determine the `tslint.json` with a simple findup from the current `tsconfig.json` so the closest one wins ❤️.

-Determine the `tslint.json` with a simple findup.
-We recommend a single `tslint.json` file in your project.
+> We recommend a single `tslint.json` file in your project.

 ## Built in Project support